OpenBioResearch/omics-datastore-view-details/README.md

 ## Overview

-This script retrieves and consolidates details of AWS HealthOmics data stores (sequence, annotation, and variant stores) from multiple AWS regions
+Scripts retrieve and consolidate details of AWS HealthOmics data stores (sequence, annotation, and variant stores) from multiple AWS regions.
+They also provide visualization of the data stores' distribution and shows the distribution of data stores across regions and types and timetables.

 ## Installation and Usage